Fieldmagic allows you to convert your Quotation to a Job by using the Convert button shown in your Quotation.

 Step 2: Define Your Job Details

-Once you have selected the Convert Option, you will be shown the below screen allowing you to set-up you job.
+Once you have selected the Convert Option, you will be shown the below screen allowing you to set up your job.

 Tip: Make sure you have set up your Labour products correctly in your Fieldmagic Product catalogue by flagging the product as "Labour" and ensuring it is "Active".
 You will see your product catalogue in your settings area.

-• Create materials for all parts - This is flagged as off by default.
+- Create materials for all parts - This is flagged as off by default.
 Any products added to your quote will create a list of materials on the job visible to your technician if this is flagged as on.
-This can be a good way of showing them what materials are required for the job and will be added onto your invoice as well.
+This can be a good way of showing them what materials are required for the job and will be added to your invoice as well.

 Step 3: Schedule Job Tasks